secureCodeBox/nodejs-scanner-scaffolding/readme.md

         // Used to generate the worker id.
 This Example would look something like this: securebox.portscan.60a6ac0c-4e26-40ea-908e-598e9c807887
         workername: 'portscan',
-        // Used in the status page and logged on startup to check if the connection to the scanner is successful async testScannerFunctionality() {
+        // Used in the status page and logged on startup to check if the connection to the scanner is successful
+        // Needs to return a object with to attribtues version and testRun async testScannerFunctionality() {
             return { version: '1.5.3', testRun: 'successful' };
         },